November 14, 2019 Sid No Comments on 20 Web Tools and Services for Writers

 Like a Pinterest for writers, Feedly enables users to subscribe to news from prominent blogs.
 You can also subscribe to particular blog topics, as well as create collections to arrange your feed into categories.
 What sets Feedly apart from similar sites is its ability to send its users notifications when their blog or brand is mentioned anywhere on the web.

 If you like listening to music while writing, then you should try Focus@Will.
 This web app has a collection of instrumental music to help you focus and improve productivity.

 For creatives, distractions and procrastination are our worst enemies.
 While procrastination is unproductive, taking short breaks, on the other hand, can help refresh the mind.
-To help you keep track of time and manage tasks better, the online timer Focus Booster uses the Pomodoro time tracking technique lets freelancers stay on top of their workload by working as an online timer that uses the Pomodoro time tracking technique to “maintain focus and manage distractions”, promoting better work habits.
+To help you keep track of time and manage tasks better, the online timer Focus Booster uses the Pomodoro time tracking technique to “maintain focus and manage distractions”, promoting better work habits.

 Keeping all services in one platform is convenient in many ways.
 If you’re a Google products user, just signing in to your Google account lets you access a lot of applications.
 If Google Chrome is your primary browser, get the Google Keep extension to quickly create notes and checklists.
 This full-featured app is also available for web, Android, and iOS.

 Proofreading your own work comes as second nature for writers, but it’s still better to have assistance to ensure that you won’t miss any spelling and grammar mistakes.
 Grammarly is an accurate grammar checker that works wherever you type your text, both online and offline.

 As a general rule, the headline should be the most captivating part of an article.
 CoSchedule’s Headline Analyzer checks your headline score.
 It lets you know how effective or powerful your headline is and how it is going to look on Google.
 Furthermore, it also gives suggestions on improving your headlines.